South Korea suspects traveller who tested positive for COVID-19 was infected during transit in Singapore: New Zealand

 “Frequently touched surfaces such as charging stations, tables and playgrounds have been sprayed with a long-lasting anti-microbial disinfectant coating that reduces the risk of virus transmission,” said CAG.

-CNA has contacted CAG, CAAS and the Ministry of Health for more information.
+CNA has contacted CAAS and the Ministry of Health for more information.

 There have been 1,206 COVID-19 cases in New Zealand, the health ministry said.